 As you and your colleagues are shuffling through massive vendor presentation areas at the conferences, chances are that you'll see one or more of the "C" words - CWE & CVE.
 And while some of you know these terms and what they mean, some of you don't.
 Also, it doesn't help when people use some of these terms interchangeably.
-Let's look at CVE and CWE with some examples and lets look at their uses, abuses and how you should evaluate your Vulnerability Management Strategy on the basis of these terms.
+Let's look at CVE, and CWE with some examples and let us look at their uses, abuses and how you should evaluate your Vulnerability Management Strategy on the basis of these terms.

-Let's start with a Vulnerability.
+Let's start with Vulnerability.
 More specifically, a recent jaw-dropping vulnerability in Drupal (a popular Content Management System) that led to an attacker being able to perform Remote Code Execution and escalate privileges to the backend-server and other resources based on how the server is configured.

 In this scenario, the attacker can leverage an unauthenticated GET request to the target Drupal site's RESTful API service.
 The attacker can use a serialized payload in the body of the request (JSON) and trigger Remote Code Execution.
 Let's use this example to explain concepts of CWE, CVE and CVSS.

 Let's start with the CVE.
 The CVE stands for Common Vulnerabilities and Exposures.
 This is an initiative by the National Cybersecurity FFRDC, managed by the MITRE Corporation in the US, with funding from the US Department of Homeland Security.
 This essentially is a database of vulnerabilities identified against publicly released software packages (like Drupal).